-- (H) Honors awarded to students whose performance is determined to be in the top 10% of the cohort of students enrolled in the course (or as otherwise specified in the course syllabus). - (HP) High Pass awarded to students whose performance is determined to be in the top 15% of the cohort of students enrolled in the corresponding third-year clerkship course (or as otherwise specified in the course syllabus). - (P) Pass All requirements for successful completion of the course have been met. - (F) Fail Requirements for successful completion of the course have NOT been met. - (I) Incomplete All assignments/activities used to determine a course grade have not been completed. - (S) Satisfactory Performance has met the minimum standards for passing. - (U) Unsatisfactory Performance has NOT met the minimum standards for passing.
+- \ (H) Honors awarded to students whose performance is determined to be in the top 10% of the cohort of students enrolled in the course (or as otherwise specified in the course syllabus). - (HP) High Pass awarded to students whose performance is determined to be within the top 11th to 15th percentile of the cohort of students enrolled in the corresponding third-year clerkship course (or as otherwise specified in the course syllabus). - (P) Pass All requirements for successful completion of the course have been met. - (F) Fail Requirements for successful completion of the course have NOT been met. - (I) Incomplete All assignments/activities used to determine a course grade have not been completed. - (S) Satisfactory Performance has met the minimum standards for passing. - (U) Unsatisfactory Performance has NOT met the minimum standards for passing.